 This bachelor degree program requires a minimum of 124 credits.

-The Human Development and Human Services major will introduce students to the theories, concepts, and practices to prepare individuals to work in the non-profit sector, after-school programs, and community based organizations, as school counselors or other non-public school teaching roles.
+The Human Development and Human Services major will introduce you to the theories and concepts to prepare you to work in non-profit work, after-school programs, and community based organizations, as guidance counselors or other non-public school teaching roles.